San Bernardino train disaster: Part 1a: Incorrect train weight

 Much of the NTSB's investigation into the two disasters was focused on the activities surrounding the derailment.

 SP MJLBP1-11 was carrying trona that had been mined and loaded onto the freight cars for shipment to a buyer.
 The shipment would move by rail to the Port of Los Angeles, then by ship to Colombia, South America.
 This would be the second such shipment.
 The buyer had purchased 6,900 tons of trona; thus the mining company, Lake Minerals, contracted for 69 100-ton coal hopper cars (which had a combination of D&RGW and SP reporting marks), which were to be loaded by an outside contractor at Rosamond.
 When the mining company turned in the final contract to the clerk (Thomas Blair) for the bill of lading, they had not filled in any weight, under the assumption that the railroad would know that they had filled the 100-ton cars to capacity.
 The clerk filled in the bill of lading as 60 tons per hopper car, going by a visual comparison of 100 tons of coal.
 As a result, the train was listed as weighing about 6,151 tons total (2,011 tons from the freight cars themselves, 4,140 tons of cargo), significantly lighter than its actual weight (Warren, 3).

-At 9:00 PM on May 11, a three-man crew consisting of Frank Holland, an engineer; Everett Crown, a conductor; and Allan Riess, a brakeman, was brought on duty at SP's Bakersfield yard.
-They were transported by company van to Mojave to take charge of a three-unit set of locomotives, consisting of SP 7551, SP 7549 (an EMD SD45R) and SP 9340 (an EMD SD45T-2).
+At 9:00 p.m. on May 11, a three-man crew consisting of Frank Holland, an engineer; Everett Crown, a conductor; and Allan Riess, a brakeman, were brought on duty at SP's Bakersfield yard.
+They were transported by company van to Mojave to take charge of a three-unit set of locomotives, consisting of SP 7551, SP 7549 (both EMD SD45R units) and SP 9340 (an EMD SD45T-2).
 While at Mojave, the crew obtained the necessary paperwork for their train, including a Car and Tonnage Profile (a printout generated by SP's TOPS computer system that showed, among other things, the assumed train weight of 6,151 tons).
 Upon boarding the locomotives, it was discovered that the head unit, #7551, was dead and could not be started.
 The crew was then instructed to take unit SP 8278 (an EMD SD40T-2 "Tunnel Motor") from another consist and add it to theirs, ahead of the dead 7551.